-Bank Whistleblower Defeats Motion for Summary Judgement
+Bank Whistleblower Defeats Motion for Summary Judgment

 Richard Trusz, the former head of valuation at a subsidiary of UBS, has defeated a motion for summary judgment in Trusz v.
 UBS Realty and UBS.
 The decision underscores the broad scope of protected whistleblowing under SOX and is consistent with a trend of federal courts deferring to the DOL’s broad construction of SOX whistleblowing in Sylvester v.
 Parexel International LLC, ARB Case No. 07-123 (ARB May 25, 2011).

 Trusz alleges that he disclosed to his supervisor and the CFO of UBS Realty, a registered investment adviser and an indirect subsidiary of UBS AG, that the valuation unit of Realty was understaffed and that the risk of valuation errors would increase without changes.
 In addition, Trusz identified overvaluations that totaled approximately $27 million over three different accounts.
 Trusz demanded that the company notify clients of the errors and return management fees.

 The chief compliance officer investigated these valuation discrepancies and concluded that in light of the company’s internal materiality standards and other industry benchmarks, Realty did not need to disclose the errors to clients.
 KPMG also reviewed the valuation errors and concluded that they were not material.

 Based on a benchmarking report prepared by PwC concluding that most of Realty’s competitors already outsourced a significant portion of their valuation review functions, Realty decided to outsource a significant portion of its valuation review functions to PwC.
 Realty informed Trusz and two junior members of the valuation review team that their positions were being eliminated, but Realty permitted the two junior members to keep working until the outsourcing actually happened while terminating Trusz immediately.